 Spread the budget on multiple platforms.
 It’s a natural desire to cover as many people as you can.
 But the truth is, if you build your app for both iOS and Android, from the start, the app development cost it will be twice as much.
 Not a smart move.
 Do some research and figure out your target audience is – iOS or Android users?

 Changing the purpose of the app.
 Often in the middle of app development, entrepreneurs start to think that their startup app idea is not as great as they initially thought.
 So, they feverishly begin to think of new features that sometimes don’t have anything in common with existing ones, to add to the app.
 This doubles and triples the time and app development cost, and often leads to project shut-down.

 Ignoring marketing.
 This is a common mistake.
 Startup entrepreneurs often think that everything they need for the app to be successful is the unique and fantastic idea and that the app will advertise and become viral and popular by itself.
-The truth is, without a proper marketing strategy, every startup app is doomed.
+The truth is, without a proper marketing strategy and app launch plan, every startup app is doomed.
 Nobody will like your app if they don’t see it.

 You probably didn’t realize that there are many ways for an awesome idea to fail.
 If you have read this part of the article carefully, we have good news – you are protected from making those mistakes.
 Nice to know that, right?
 Now the time has come to explain why MVPs rock.

 This is our favorite part of describing Minimum Viable Product.
 There are tons of benefits compared to building an app with many features from the very start.
 This section aims to convince you that MVP app a is really what you need make.
 The major advantages of a Minimum Viable Product are that it proves or disproves the viability of your idea with minimum risk, costs tenfold less, has a shorter development time, reduces rework, more quickly demonstrates the viability of an idea to investors.